 Estimating the strength of a highball like the John Collins is difficult because the amount of soda poured is the unknown.
 On average, 2 ounces of soda is used to fill the glass, though this can be more or less given the bartender's pour style and size of the glass.

 If we use an 80-proof whiskey and count on 2 ounces of soda, then the John Collins would have an alcohol content of around 11% ABV (22 proof).
 If you would like it a little weaker or stronger, add more soda or whiskey accordingly.

 Continue Exploring the Collins Family

-There are many 'Collins' drinks that vary due to the base liquor used and all of them are good drinks to memorize.
 To remember the difference between the John and Tom Collins, I think of "John" as the macho whiskey drinker (also the Jimmy Dean song "Big Bad John") and associate "Tom" with Old Tom Gin.

 The Vodka Collins is an easy one to remember because the liquor of choice is right there in the name.
 Similarly, you can recall that the Juan Collins has a tequila base because Juan is the Spanish equivalent to the name John.

 - Served over ice in a highball glass

 Of course, those ratios will change slightly based on the spirit, but this will get you close.